BlyznytsiaOrg/bibernate-playground/README.md

 2. update it with a new name -> update
 3. and delete it.

-Bibernate will intelligently analyze these actions and execute only the final action, which is the delete operation.
+*The Bibernate* will analyze these actions and execute only the final action, which is the delete operation.
 This optimization enhances efficiency and streamlines database interactions.